coryfitz/crowbar/README.md

 ```
 crowbar show gitignore
 ```
--Indicates whether Crowbar is set to create a .gitignore file when it creates an environment folder (default is not to create .gitignore)
+-Indicates whether Crowbar is set to create a .gitignore file when it creates an environment folder (default is to create .gitignore)

 ```
 crowbar gitignore on
 ```
--Instructs Crowbar to create a .gitignore file when it creates an environment folder and add the name of that folder to the .gitignore file
+-Instructs Crowbar to create a .gitignore file when it creates an environment folder and add the name of that folder to the .gitignore file (this is the default)

 ```
 crowbar gitignore off
 ```
--Instructs Crowbar not to create a .gitignore file when it creates an environment folder (this is the default)
+-Instructs Crowbar not to create a .gitignore file when it creates an environment folder

 Warning – you may have pip muscle memory which may cause you to accidentally install globally.
 Use crowbar/cb and not pip if you are not in an active virtual environment.